-WASHINGTON, DC – After passage of the CARES Act, Congressman Bob Gibbs released the following statement:
+WASHINGTON, DC – Before this week’s votes on impeachment and a resolution seeking the invocation of the 25th Amendment, Congressman Bob Gibbs released the following statement:

 WASHINGTON, DC – Congressman Bob Gibbs released the following statement regarding the January 6th counting of the Electoral College votes:

 WASHINGTON, DC - On Wednesday, House Republican Leader Kevin McCarthy (CA-23) announced Congressman Bob Gibbs (OH-7) as outside conferee for the bicameral Conference Committee on the William M. (Mac) Thornberry National Defense Authorization Act (NDAA) for Fiscal Year 2021.

 WASHINGTON, DC - On Friday, Congressman Bob Gibbs introduced the CSA Reform Act to increase road safety through strengthening the effectiveness of the Federal Motor Carrier Safety Administration’s (FMCSA) Compliance, Safety, and Accountability (CSA) program.